AI Level-Up

 Enterprise AI Adoption

-AI has moved from experimentation to early mainstream
+AI has moved from experimentation to early mainstream - but most are struggling

 20%